Akshay2004-701/GeminiAI-Bot/README.md

-# GeminiAI-Bot
+# GeminiAI-Bot(Mobile app)
-An AI chat bot built on the latest and powerful gemini by google
+An Android AI chat bot built on the latest and powerful gemini by google

+# Features
+This Bot has the features of
+-> Text summarising
+-> Chat interface
+-> Image Analysis